codex-group-wa/SID/README.md

 This project has three key objectives:
 1. Provide a highly reliable way of deploying changes to `docker-compose` files from GitHub
 2. Provide clear visibility on the status of each attempted deployment - whether it failed or succeeded
-3. It must be as simple as possible while still achieving the desired outcome
+3. It must be as simple as possible while still achieving objective 1 and 2

 ### Why not Portainer or Komodo?
 These apps are excellent and far more powerful than SID - however they are significantly more complicated to setup.
 Generally they require configuring each stack individually along with the webhook.
 They also have differing ability to elegantly handle mono-repo setups.